 Back in the prehistoric days of processor technology (around 2001) all Intel and AMD processors had only one core.
 If you wanted multiple threads of execution, you needed additional physical processors, since one socket = one physical processor = one physical core.
 Back then, the primary way to increase single-threaded performance was to increase the clock speed of the processor.
 Both Intel and AMD started running into problems with heat dissipation and power consumption as clock speeds approached 4.0GHz (on air cooling).

 In 2002, Intel introduced the first processor with hyper-threading.
 Hyper-threading creates two “logical processors” within each physical processor core of an actual physical processor, that are visible to the operating system.
-Depending on the application, hyper-threading can improve performance by anywhere from 5-30%.
+Depending on the application, hyper-threading can improve total CPU capacity by anywhere from 5-30%.
 The initial implementation of hyper-threading on the Pentium 4 Netburst architecture did not work as well on many server workloads (such as SQL Server), so the standard advice back then was to disable hyper-threading on database servers.
 The 2nd generation hyper-threading in the Intel Nehalem, Westmere, and Sandy Bridge processors works much better for SQL Server OLTP workloads, so I always leave it enabled by default.

 In late 2006, Intel introduced the first Core2 Quad, which was a processor with four physical cores (but no hyper-threading).
 One of these processors would have four cores visible to Windows.
 Since then, both AMD and Intel have been rapidly increasing the physical core counts of their processors.
 AMD has the Opteron 63xx processor family which has 16 physical cores in a single physical processor.
 Intel has the Xeon E7 Family “Westmere-EX”, which has up to ten physical cores, plus 2nd generation hyper-threading, which means that you have a total of 20 logical cores visible to Windows and SQL Server for each physical processor.